yconst/YCML/README.md

 YCML contains currently more than 30 high-level unit tests, that cover every one of the implemented algorithms, not only in terms of functioning but also in terms of *performance*, i.e. each algorithm is tested to meet certain performance standards.

+Finally, YCML tries to maintain a scientific attitude throughout, and keep the AI "prose" to the minimum.

 ###At a glance

 - Seven Machine Learning Algorithm Implementations for Supervised Learning